- URL Rewriting: How to proceed?

 The buttons found on the right of the table (4) are used to move the different URL components.

-If the AWP page contains a declaration of procedure in the "Declaration process of global variables" with some declared parameters
+If the AWP page contains a procedure declaration in the "Global declarations" event with declared parameters

 For example, a page declared as follows: